 An undergraduate student will be placed on academic probation if, during any academic term, the overall GPA or the cumulative Cal State San Marcos GPA falls below 2.0 (a C average).
 The student shall be advised of probation status promptly.
 An undergraduate student shall be removed from academic probation when the overall GPA and the cumulative Cal State San Marcos are both 2.0 or higher.

 III.
 ADMINISTRATIVE-ACADEMIC PROBATION

-A student may also be placed on administrative-academic probation by the Office of the Registration and Records for any of the following reasons:
+A student may also be placed on administrative probation by the Office of the Registrar for any of the following reasons:

 B) Repeated failure to progress toward the stated degree objective or other program objective, including that resulting from assignment of 15 units of NC (No Credit), when such failure appears to be due to circumstances within the control of the student.

 C) Failure to comply, after due notice, with an academic requirement or regulation, as defined by campus policy which is routine for all students or a defined group of students (examples: failure to complete a required CSU or campus examination, failure to complete a required practicum, failure to comply with professional standards appropriate to the field of study, failure to complete a specified number of units as a condition for receiving student financial aid or making satisfactory progress in the academic program).

 IV.
 NOTIFICATION OF ACADEMIC PROBATION AND ADMINISTRATIVE-ACADEMIC PROBATION

 The student shall be notified in writing by the Office of the Registrar prior to the beginning of the next term of their probation status, and shall be provided with the conditions for removal from probation along with circumstances that would lead to disqualification, should probation not be removed.